awietek/xdiag/docs/documentation/symmetries/permutation_group.md

 	```

-### Constructor from Matrix
+### From matrix

 Creates a PermutationGroup out of a matrix whose rows specify the individual permutations.
+If a raw pointer is handed, the matrix is assumed to be in column-major form.

 === "C++"
 	```c++